HL7/fhir-shorthand/input/pagecontent/shorthand.md

 In some cases, a type may be constrained to a set of possible profiles.
 To address a specific profile on that type, follow the path with square brackets (`[` `]`) containing the profile's `name`, `id`, or `url`.

-**Example:** In an instance, set the address.state property to the code for Massachusetts (assumes the address type indicates several profiles, one being USAddress)
+**Example** In an instance, set the address.state property to the code for Massachusetts (assumes the address type indicates several profiles, one being USAddress):

 `* address[USAddress].state = UspsTwoLetterAlphabeticCodes#MA`